tryingsomestuff/Minic/README.md

 </p>

 # Minic
-A chess engine I made to learn about chess programming.
+A chess engine I'm developing to learn about chess programming (see this lovely [wiki](https://www.chessprogramming.org/Main_Page) for more details on chess programming).

-It is compatible with both CECP (xboard) and UCI protocol.
+Minic has no graphic interface (GUI) but is compatible with both [CECP](https://www.gnu.org/software/xboard/engine-intf.html) (xboard) and [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) protocol so you can use it in your favorite software ([cutechess](https://github.com/cutechess/cutechess), [arena](http://www.playwitharena.de/), [Banksia](https://banksiagui.com/), [winboard](https://www.gnu.org/software/xboard/), [c-chess-cli](https://github.com/lucasart/c-chess-cli), ...).
-It is currently inside top20 in major rating lists.
+It is currently one of the 20 best engines in major [rating](https://ccrl.chessdom.com/ccrl/4040/) lists and the strongest french one.

    * [Support Minic development](#support-minic-development)
    * [History &amp; the NNUE Minic story](#history--the-nnue-minic-story)